slb-900/portfolio/index.md

 <h2 style="color:#2a6fdb; font-size:1.25rem;">About Me</h2>

-<p>My name is Seán Lennard and I'm based in London, UK.
-I’m currently studying for a Professional Certificate in Data Analytics at Imperial College Business School Executive Education, after completing my BA in Philosophy at the University of Manchester.
-I’ll soon begin working as a Data Analyst in Finance.</p>
+<p>My name is Seán Lennard and I am based in London, UK.
+I’m currently studying for a Professional Certificate in Data Analytics with Imperial College Business School Executive Education, after completing my BA in Philosophy at the University of Manchester.
+I will soon be starting a role as a Data Analyst in Finance.</p>

-<p>Recently, I’ve been working on a project analysing trends in New York Times Fiction Bestsellers based on genre and theme.</p>
+<p>Recently, I’ve been working on a project analysing genre trends in New York Times Fiction Bestsellers. </p>

 <h2 style="color:#2a6fdb; font-size:1.25rem;">My Goals</h2>

 <ul>
-  <li>Expand my skills in data analysis, including proficiency in Python, SQL and Tableau</li>
+  <li>Expand my skills in data analysis, especially in using Python, SQL and Tableau</li>
-  <li>Learn more about how to present analyses in an accessible way</li>
+  <li>Continue exploring user experience and how to create insightful, accessible data visualisations</li>
-  <li>Continue exploring user experience and how to create insightful, exciting data visualisations</li>
+  <li>Continue to improve the efficiency of my workflow, especially when working with many different files or data sources</li>
 </ul>

 <h2 style="color:#2a6fdb; font-size:1.25rem;">Personal Interests</h2>

 <p>Outside of work, I enjoy making electronic music, writing poetry and running.
-I’m also deeply interested in AI ethics, especially through the lens of philosophy and psychology, and I’d love to pursue research in this area in the future.</p>
+I’m also deeply interested in AI ethics, especially through the lens of philosophy and psychology, and I would love to pursue research in this area in the future.</p>

 <p>Thanks for visiting my site!</p>